Sergi Rosanas

 Sergi Rosanas Moragas (born 29 January 2002) is a Spanish professional football player who plays as a right-back.

-Career
+Club career

 Barcelona

 Born in Cabrera de Mar, Barcelona, Catalonia, Rosanas joined the academy at FC Barcelona in 2009 having previously played at local club Vilassar de Mar.
 Rosanas made his debut for FC Barcelona Atlètic against UE Olot, on 24 January 2021.
 Unfortunately, he suffered an Anterior cruciate ligament injury on his debut.
 It was a particular blow for Rosanas as he had missed the start of the season with a dislocated shoulder and only just worked himself back into fitness.

 In October 2022, along with Antonio Aranda, Emre Demir and Fabio Blanco Gómez, he was called into involvement with the first team squad training by first team Barcelona manager Xavi.
 He was released by the club at the culmination of his contract on 30 June 2023.

 Sparta Rotterdam

 In June 2023, Rosanas was announced to be joining Eredivisie side Sparta Rotterdam, agreeing to a two-year contract with the option for another two.
 On 3 January 2025, Rosanas was released from his contract by mutual consent.